 Dr Margaret Staniforth initiated what is now the Endcliffe Orchestra.
 In 1977 she assembled a group of local musicians to form what was then called ‘Sheffield Amateur Orchestra’.
-For the first few years they met at Brantwood School in Nether Edge.
-At first they had a series of different conductors and a somewhat fluid membership.
-In May 1984 the orchestra performed at St Andrew’s Church Flower Festival under the baton of Allan Hughes.
-The programme was an ambitious one, consisting of Wagner’s Mastersingers Overture, Mendelssohn’s Violin Concerto (soloist Joseph Morrison), and Dvorak’s Symphony No. 8.
-Subsequently members of the orchestra met under the umbrella of the LEA at the Langsett Music Centre.
-Later on they moved to the church hall of St Augustine’s, Endcliffe.
+For the first few years, with a series of different conductors and a somewhat fluid membership, they met at Brantwood School in Nether Edge, then Langsett Music Centre, and later at the church hall of St Augustine’s, Endcliffe.
 There, under the leadership of Tony Ward, one of the staff of the Langsett Centre, the orchestra settled down to become an established part of the Sheffield music-making scene.

 Tony Ward was the orchestra’s conductor for ten years.
-A pattern of informal concerts was established, one at the end of each ‘term’; audiences mostly consisted of friends and family, and often the concert was followed by refreshments which members brought to share.
-In 1992 the orchestra was re-named The Endcliffe Orchestra, since that was where we met.
-In 1994 we took part in a public concert at Stocksbridge Parish Church, and did the same again the following year.
-By then we had found a more suitable venue for rehearsals, Holy Trinity Church Hall in Millhouses, and we have continued to meet there.
+A pattern of informal concerts was established with audiences mostly consisted of friends and family.
+In 1992 the orchestra was re-named The Endcliffe Orchestra.
+In 1994 the orchestra moved again to Holy Trinity Church Hall in Millhouses.

 The orchestra has continued over the years through the efforts of many people, including our conductors.
-Special thanks are due to Penny Kay, who was Honorary Treasurer prior to 1992; to Bernard Jones, Treasurer (and much else besides!) from 1992 to 2001; to Julia Robinson, Leader of the orchestra for more than a decade; and not least to Eric Charlesworth, who for many years until his recent retirement acted as librarian, putter-out of chairs, and coffee-maker.
-To these people and many more the current members of the orchestra are extremely grateful.
+These include: Penny Kay, who was Honorary Treasurer prior to 1992; to Bernard Jones, Treasurer (and much else besides!) from 1992 to 2001; to Julia Robinson, Leader of the orchestra for more than a decade; Eric Charlesworth, who for many years acted as librarian, putter-out of chairs, and coffee-maker; and Sara and Stuart Green who contributed heavily to the running of the orchestra for a decade up to 2012 and brought the orchestra to a new level with Sara’s strong push on ticket sales and Stuart’s web design skills; and Ann and Andy Rangecroft who contributed heavily to fundraising and received an Honorary Lifetime Membership certificate prior to their move away from Sheffield in 2018.
+To these people and many more the orchestra is extremely grateful.